Mukteshwar Town: The cocktail of calmness & serenity

 - There are limited restaurants and Dhabas on the way, so do keep some snacks handy.

-- Mornings and evenings are bit cold in Mukteshwar, so always carry sweater or shawl along.
-And in winters temperature can dip below negative also.
+- Mornings and evenings are a bit cold in Mukteshwar, so always carry a sweater or shawl along.
+And in winter temperature can dip below negative also.

-- Medical facilities are available in Mukteshwar town but for advance care, one will have to visit Nainital only (55 kilometers).
+- Medical facilities are available in Mukteshwar town but for advanced care, one will have to visit Nainital only (55 kilometers).

 - Respect local traditions and do try the local traditional food.

 - Don’t litter around and bring your waste back from the treks and trails.

 - All network operators run well in Mukteshwar.